pepkit/peppy/docs/docs/intro.md

 ### *Who* should use `peppy`?

-There are two key users that will be interested in `peppy`
+There are two key users that will be interested in `peppy`:

 - A tool *developer*
 - A data *analyst*

-If you don't fit into one of those, you may be interested in the `pepr` R package, which provides an R interface to PEP objects, or the `looper` tool, which lets you run any command-line tool or pipeline on all your samples in your project.
+If you neither of those describes you, you may be interested in `pepr` (R package), which provides an R interface to PEP objects, or `looper` (command-line application), which lets you run any command-line tool or pipeline on any/all samples in a project.

 Read more about those and other tools on the [`pepkit` website](http://pepkit.github.io).

 **Developer**